fenichel/basket-bag/instructions.md

 1. Reinforce seams on  liner with 1/2" grosgrain.

 ## Lower
 1. Turn liner and lower right side out.
-Align the top edges and stitch together.
+Place the liner into the lower, align the top edges and stitch together.
+    * All of your raw edges should now be hidden, except for the top edge.

 ## Upper